TheGigaMaster/Personal-BL3-mods/Varkid Mod/README.md

 This is the first time I've ever made a mod, let alone do anything involving code (excpet for printing Hello, World! in 9th grade).
 So if things don't go quite as expected, don't be shocked when it breaks.
 Any feedback/tips/advice is appreciated!
-At some point, I may make variations of this mod to choose how hard you want it to be.
+At some point, I may make variations of this mod to choose how hard it will be.

 #